@ AAAI 2025

 • Case studies and/or surveys related to multimodal fake news or hate speech.

-• Analyzing behavior, psychology of multimodal hate speech/ fake news propagator.
+• Analyzing behavior and psychology of multimodal hate speech/fake news propagators.

 • Early detection of multimodal fake news/hate speech.

-• Use of modalities other than text and images (like audio, video etc).
+• Use of modalities other than text and images (such as audio, video, etc.).

-• Information extraction, ontology design and knowledge graph for multimodal hate speech and fake news.
+• Information extraction, ontology design, and knowledge graph creation for multimodal hate speech and fake news.

-• Cross lingual, code-mixed, code switched multimodal fake news/hate speech analysis.
+• Cross-lingual, code-mixed, and code-switched multimodal fake news/hate speech analysis.

 • Computational social science.